ant-design/ant-design/docs/react/use-with-next.en-US.md

 > Notes for developers
 >
-> Please note that when you install `@ant-design/cssinjs`, you must ensure that the version is consistent with the version of `@ant-design/cssinjs` in `node_modules` of `antd`, otherwise, multiple React instances will appear, resulting in ctx being unable to be read correctly.
+> Please note that when you install `@ant-design/cssinjs`, you must ensure that the version is consistent with the version of `@ant-design/cssinjs` in local `node_modules` of `antd`, otherwise, multiple React instances will appear, resulting in ctx being unable to be read correctly.
+(Tips: you can use `npm ls @ant-design/cssinjs` command to view the local version)

 <InstallDependencies npm='$ npm install @ant-design/cssinjs --save' yarn='$ yarn add @ant-design/cssinjs' pnpm='$ pnpm install @ant-design/cssinjs --save'></InstallDependencies>